shawkatripon8-creator/Symptom-Checker-Chatbot-main-/Symptom-Checker-Chatbot-main (2)/Symptom-Checker-Chatbot-main/README.md

 If you'd like to contribute to this project, feel free to fork the repository and submit pull requests.
 Contributions are welcome, whether it's bug fixes, feature enhancements, or documentation improvements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or collaboration opportunities, feel free to contact us at monishkumarpecai@gmail.com.
+For questions or collaboration opportunities, feel free to contact us at shawkatripon8@gmail.com

 ---